 Kevin and his wife, Linda, applied for Project Stove Swap and were approved to have their wood-burning appliance from 1992 replaced with a new EPA certified outdoor hydronic heater.
 They live in Menahga, Minnesota and have three daughters.
 Their old appliance was over 20 years old, so they were excited to get a new one.
-Not only did the stove improve their quality of life, they feel it improved the quality of life in their area, too.
+Not only did the swap improve their quality of life, they feel it improved the quality of life in their area, too.
 Read more about what they have to say.

 What was your experience with Project Stove Swap like?